English teacher Ms Kirby has just discovered an excellent new reading list created by The English and Media Centre

 EMC explains: This list has been compiled from texts revisited, discovered and explored while putting together an EMC course last term about teaching diverse literature.
 It is by no means definitive and apologies in advance for any glaring omissions.
 In part, this is unavoidable because we have limited each author to one entry…. look out for a companion list later this term, aimed at younger secondary readers.

 It includes many books already stocked in the Library and we will be filling any gaps.
 Amongst the titles are old favourites, such as, ‘Between Shades of Gray’ by Ruta Sepetys which became one of our most popular books when it was shortlisted for the Carnegie Book Award in 2012.
 We gave the moving and inspirational true story of 10 year old Enaiatollah Akbari’s escape from Afghanistan ‘In the sea there are crocodiles’ to all our new Y9s to read during the summer before starting at Wellington a few years ago.
 Many interesting discussions were sparked by this book.
-The Library also stocks graphic novelsaya book covers including Persepolis by Marjane Satrapi and the humorous and enlightening Aya books set in the Ivory Coast.
+The Library also stocks graphic novels including Persepolis by Marjane Satrapi and the humorous and enlightening Aya books set in the Ivory Coast.

 The list ranges around the world encompassing classics such as ‘Beloved’ by Toni Morrison and recent Man Booker Shortlisted novels.
 I’ve always wanted to ‘read around the world’ and this list is a wonderful starting point for that journey of literary discovery!
 Why not widen your horizons with books set in other countries and cultures and by less mainstream authors?